 Everyone needs access to secure, decent housing.
 In the UK the supply of housing has not been keeping up with demand.
-Getting access to housing of any type is becoming increasingly difficult for low income households and particularly single homeless people.
+Getting access to housing of any type is becoming increasingly difficult for low income households.

 What needs to change

 In England we are calling on the Government to allocate an increased share of the funding for new housing provision specifically to the provision of more homes affordable to those on the lowest incomes, including those in low paid work.
 Read more about housing supply in England

 In Scotland we are calling on the Government to ensure that homeless people have access to secure, decent, affordable rented housing.
 Read more about housing supply in Scotland

 In Wales we are calling on the Government to continue to grow its investment in social rented housing to ensure that new homes built are affordable to those on the lowest incomes.
 Read more about housing supply in Wales.

 Social housing provided by councils and housing associations for people in housing need is becoming increasingly scarce.
 The number of social rented homes in England fell by 120,000 between 2012 and 2016, taking the total number of social rented homes below 4 million.
 Another 120,000 social rented homes are likely to be lost from the social housing stock between 2016 and 2020.

 The reason for this fall is that not enough homes are being built to replace those being taken out of the social housing stock.
 This happens when homes are sold through Right to Buy or are moved into a higher rent bracket known as “affordable rent”.
 The Government encourages social housing providers to put a proportion of homes into the higher rent bracket to raise money for building new “affordable rent” homes.

 Read more about our work on housing affordability.

 In 2015/16 only 23,100 new social homes were built in England.
 6550 new social rented homes were built by councils and housing associations.
 A further 16,550 were built for affordable rent.